 Stable Core -XY Structure: Ender-6 is easier to make the printing more stable and more precise with core-XY mechanical structure and quality print nozzle;

-3X Printing Speed: Ender-6 works quite well to achieve print speed up to 150mm/s, delivering the results faster.
+3X Printing Speed: Works quite well to achieve print speed up to 150mm/s, delivering the results faster.